opencv/opencv/doc/tutorials/gapi/interactive_face_detection/interactive_face_detection.markdown

 In this tutorial you will learn:
 * How to integrate Deep Learning inference in a G-API graph;
-* How to run a G-API graph on video stream and obtain data from it.
+* How to run a G-API graph on a video stream and obtain data from it.

 # Prerequisites {#gapi_ifd_prereq}